• Skip to primary navigation

 How does the SIGHI diet work?

 SIGHI isn’t really a diet as such, rather it is a comprehensive list of foods with a score of their histamine content to guide people who have been advised to eat low histamine by their doctors.
-It scores foods from 0-3, with 0 being low histamine and 3 high histamine.
+It scores foods from 0-3, with 0 being 'well tolerated' and 3 being 'very poorly tolerated'.

 So, personally I eat mostly foods that score a 0, with a few ‘1’ foods.
 If my symptoms are worse then I stick with 0 rated foods.
 SIGHI doesn’t score branded products or processed foods other than things like cream cheese, vinegars and rice cakes and noodles.